tedk13/pui-website/content/docs/menus/menu.md

 ## Fixed Header

-To get a fixed header you can set the desired height in the config file.
+To get a fixed header, you can set the desired height in the config file.
 The `site-header` needs the modifier, `site-header--fixed`.
 This is what gives the header the `position: fixed` style.
 In order to ensure that you have proper space between your header and main content, add the class `header-fixed` to the direct sibling of your `site-header`.
 We use this in this styleguide.